 Meishu said she didn’t remember a thing, not how the day began, not being shut away in that dark hole with Renka.
 She only remembered being pulled to safety.

-“I should have stayed with my mother and sister,” she said.
-“But I can’t remember what they were doing.”
-And she envied Renka, who remembered every trivial detail.
+“I expect my older sister would have been with my mother,” she said.
+“But I can’t even remember what they were doing.”
+She envied Renka, who remembered every trivial detail.

 Except the smile on her mother’s face.
 Renka knew her mother laughed at her little sister’s antics.
 A bright and carefree smile, was the impression that stayed with her.
 But she couldn’t clearly recall her face from that moment.